tpema93/job-application-tracker/README.md

 ## **Features**
 - **Save Job Postings**: Save job listings directly from websites while browsing.
 - **Track Application Status**: Monitor each stage of the job application process, from submission to offer or rejection.
-- **Add Personalized Notes**: Keep track of key details such as interview dates, notes, tasks, or important deadlines.
+- **Add Personalized Notes**: Keep track of key details such as interview dates, recruiter information, tasks, important deadlines, etc.
 - **Organized Dashboard**: View the status of applications in one place with clear and concise details.
 - **Browser Integration**: Access your saved job applications and notes right from the browser without leaving the job search website.